Basetsana Kumalo: Television production

 She is the Executive Chairperson of Tswelopele Productions and has produced through Connect TV and Tswelopele Productions various Television shows such as Top Billing, Pasella, Date My Family, Our Perfect Wedding, Diski Divas, Becoming, Pastor wants a wife, Expresso, Afternoon Express, Saving our Marriage, Please Step In and Utatakho.

 Business

 Kumalo is the former President of the Business Women's Association of South Africa.
 In 2008, Kumalo became a new Tawana shareholder through a transaction with her investment company Pro Direct 189.
 She also sits on the boards of Unipalm Investment Holdings Vhangana Energy Resources, Tactic Group Limited, SME Financial Holdings Limited, Morongwa Investment Holdings, Seven Falls, Q2 Petroleum and PHAB Holdings.

-She is the Spokesperson for Pampers UNICEF Tetanus campaign and part of the UNICEF Influential Women Circle, which consists of a group of some of the country’s most influential businesswomen, joined together to raise money to help protect the lives of the country’s most vulnerable children.
+She is the Spokesperson for Pampers UNICEF Tetanus campaign and part of the UNICEF Influential Women Circle, which consists of a group of some of the country’s most influential businesswomen, united to raise money to help protect the lives of the country’s most vulnerable children.
 She is also the Chairman of the Businesswomen’s Association of South Africa, Chairman of the Kuhluka Movement and Co-chair of the Council of Social Justice Champions.